 This small-but-civilised country hotel enjoys a three-acre garden, where delightful owners Huw and Sam grow their own produce

 Luttrell Arms Hotel

 A stately hotel and restaurant in picturesque Dunster, the Luttrell Arms showcases the very best local produce in its menus – try grilled fillet of brill with a lemongrass reduction, saffron potatoes and marinated fennel; or Salcombe crab on toast with citrus crème fraiche.
 You’ll find us at the bar, though.
 A characterful spot serving Exmoor Ale beers, white wines from nearby Sharpham Estate, and posh Scotch eggs, it’s just the place after a day out hiking or sightseeing.

 The Coach House

 Right on the border of the National Park, Michael Caines’ restaurant at the Kentisbury Grange Hotel holds two AA rosettes for its precise, contemporary cooking.
-Typical dishes include roast squab pigeon with wild garlic, potato salad, tarragon mayonnaise and pigeon jus or slow-cooked Exmoor lamb loin with boulangère potato, haricot blanc, fennel, tapenade and lamb jus.
+Typical dishes include roast squab pigeon with wild garlic, potato salad, tarragon mayonnaise and pigeon jus; and slow-cooked Exmoor lamb loin with boulangère potato, haricot blanc, fennel, tapenade and lamb jus.
 Commendably, the kitchen offers a separate vegetarian menu put together with as much care as its carnivorous cousin.
 The restaurant’s decor is equally forward-looking, its glass staircase, granite bar counter and crushed velvet banquettes a surprise in this country house setting.
 Don’t want to go the whole hog?
-Tapping into its ‘special occasions’ reputation the restaurant has recently started serving afternoon teas.
+Tapping into its ‘special occasions’ reputation, the restaurant has recently started serving afternoon teas.

-Plus five Exmoor pubs worth a detour:
+Exmoor pubs worth a detour: